saylordotorg/course_rwm103/Unit09.md

+---
+layout: default
+title: "RWM103: Geometry"
+course_description: "In this course, you will study the relationships between lines and angles.
+You will learn to calculate how much space an object covers, determine how much space is inside of a three-dimensional object, and other relationships between shapes, objects, and the mathematics that govern them."
+next: ../Unit10
+previous: ../Unit08
+---
 **Unit 9: Perimeter and Area** <span id="9"></span> *Two of the most common applications of Geometry are area and perimeter.
 Owning a home gives you plenty of opportunities to use these